julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 - Request validation
 - Swagger examples

-### Copilot focus
+### GitHub Copilot focus

 - Use prompts for API design and controller generation.
-- Use Copilot to generate API examples and error handling patterns.
+- Use GitHub Copilot to generate API examples and error handling patterns.

 ### Deliverables